 If you want to vote in person rather than return your mail ballot, need to register to vote or update your voter registration, or if you want to vote on an accessible voting machine, you may do so at any Voter Service and Polling Center in your county.
 Find the closest location in the map below.

 Ballots must be received by 7:00 PM on June 28th.
 Postmarks do not count.
 You should mail your ballot early, or drop it off at a Voter Service and Polling Center or Drop-Off Location to be sure it is received in time to be counted.
 Find the closest location in the map below.

 Find Voter Service & Polling Centers & Ballot Drop Locations

 Closest Voter Service & Polling Centers & Ballot Drop Locations in County

 Need Help Voting?

 Twitter: #COvoteTweets about "#covote"

-Information last updated October 8, 2015.
+Information last updated on May 13, 2016.
 If information changes, locations are added, or times change, this page will be updated.